Parents’ Guide to Supporting the College Admissions Process

 Parents have an important role to play in the college admissions process.
 While the student should be the driver of their college applications and should write their own college essays, parents are an important source of support and guidance.
 However, parents often don’t know how to best support their student through the college admissions process, or don’t feel equipped to guide their application strategy.

-Explore how AJ Tutoring’s Admissions Counseling Services can guide your family.
+Explore how AJ Tutoring’s College Admissions Counseling Services can guide your family.

 Understanding the College Admissions Journey